-Earlier this year, I published an article with a long wishlist of features that I would like to see on the Nikon D820.
+Earlier this year, I published a long wishlist of features that I would like to see on the Nikon D820.
 Since Nikon decided to skip this model number and jump directly to D850, I figured it was time to revisit that article with more realistic goals and features many of us would be willing to upgrade our D810 DSLRs for.
 I think as a large community of Nikon shooters, we should do our best to reach out to Nikon directly and put in our requests, so that the company knows what its dedicated user base expects from the future generations of their cameras.

 1) More Resolution